AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/form-container.md

 - **Enable the hamburger menu for mobile view** - Select the checkbox to integrate a hamburger menu into your form for mobile view.
 Represented by three horizontal lines stacked vertically, this menu provides a clear and uncluttered display for panels on smaller devices, especially on mobile devices.
 For more information about the hamburger menu, refer to the [Learn more about the hamburger menu](#learn-more-about-the-hamburger-menu) section.

->[!NOTE]
->
-> The **hamburger menu for mobile view** feature is available under early adopter program.
-You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 ### Data Model Tab {#data-model-tab}